Carl Franklin: Early life

+Career

-Acting career
+Acting

 After graduation, Franklin made his theater debut as a slave in The Public Theater's production of Timon of Athens.
 He would go on to act in Mark Taper Forum's production of In the Belly of the Beast.

 One of his first jobs was acting in the New York Shakespeare Festival, where he appeared in the Twelfth Night and Cymbeline.

 Franklin began his on-screen career in the film Five on the Black Hand Side in 1973.
 From there, he acted in a string of guest roles on television shows such as Barnaby Jones; episode titled "Focus on Fear" (January 31, 1980).
 The Rockford Files, Good Times, The Incredible Hulk and The Streets of San Francisco.
 Over the years, Franklin's looks have typically landed him roles portraying men of power, such as members of the police force or military officials.

 Between 1975 and 1985 Franklin was a regular cast member in four TV series.
 The first, ABC's Caribe in 1975, was a law enforcement drama that aired 13 episodes and cast him as police sergeant Mark Walters.
 Two years later, NBC's fantasy-science fiction series The Fantastic Journey lasted for 10 episodes, with Franklin as athletic young physician Dr. Fred Walters.
 After four more years, a two-hour television film, McClain's Law, led to Franklin's second police series titled, per the telefilm, McClain's Law, a modern-day NBC vehicle for Gunsmoke star James Arness, with Franklin fifth-billed as police detective Jerry Cross, but the 1981–82 series only lasted 14 episodes.
 Franklin's longest lasting and most recognizable acting role was his 1983–85 portrayal of Captain Crane on the popular action-adventure series The A-Team.